dwoodwoo/tutormike/source/home/index.md

 **Private tutoring** is proven as your best weapon against **academic frustration and failure**.
 Arm yourself by contacting Tutor Mike!

 Don't be herded in with lesser corporate tutoring services.
 Private tutoring is available without a long-term contract.
-Customized teaching based on years of experience helps shepherd you from early stages to educational success.
-I provide individualized, top-notch, directed tutoring, premium services that will get you better results at a lower cost.
+My customized approach, based on years of experience, helps shepherd you from early stages to educational success.
+I provide individualized, top-notch, directed tutoring, a premium service that is very focused yet also holistic, to bring you better results at a lower cost.